ArtosSystems/docs-legacy/source/index.html.md

 ## Create Tickets
-Now that you have created an event you can now generate and distribute tickets to customers

-Using our Aventus RESTful API, you can create new tickets for an event you created from your language of choice.
-In this guide, we'll explore how you can use the Aventus API to:
+Create new tickets for an event you created from your language of choice.
-- Generate new tickets
-- Distribute tickets via email

-First, take note of the method, and sample request.
-In this example guide you'll be creating tickets for an event you recently created.

 ### Method: `POST`